Quadratic Term Correction on Heaps' Law: Results from the random ball drawing model

 The second difficulty concerns the pseudo weights $\pi_k(T)$ themselves.
 Since these are not required to be positive, but sum up to 1, the magnitude of their oscillation between positive and negative can be exponentially large (when $T$ is large).
 This creates a numeric instability as any round off error could be magnified to make the result meaningless.
 However, Eq.(\ref{eq-2nd-der}) can still be useful to investigate other features if we limit the range of $T$ to be outside the numeric instability.

-Here we show that the curvature of log-log type-token plot will decrease (less negative) when the Zipf's law exponent increases.
+Here we show that the curvature of log-log token-type plot will decrease (less negative) when the Zipf's law exponent increases.
 The Zipf's law states that the word-type frequencies, when ranked from high to low, follow an inverse-power-law distribution:

 where the normalization factor $c= (\sum_r 1/r^a)^{-1}$ (the notation $(r)$ means $r$ is ranked).
-When $a$ is changed (suppose the number of dictionary word type $K$ is fixed), the moments $M_k$ ($k=2,3,\cdots$) also change, which subsequently affect $\beta_k$ (Eq.(\ref{eq-beta})), $\pi_k$ (Eq.(\ref{eq-pi})), then the second derivative Eq.(\ref{eq-2nd-der}) and the quadratic regression coefficient (which is half the second derivative, see Eq.(\ref{eq-twice})).
+When $a$ is changed (suppose the vocabulary size $V_{tot}$ is fixed), the moments $M_k$ ($k=2,3,\cdots$) also change, which subsequently affect $\beta_k$ (Eq.(\ref{eq-beta})), $\pi_k$ (Eq.(\ref{eq-pi})), then the second derivative Eq.(\ref{eq-2nd-der}) and the quadratic regression coefficient (which is half the second derivative, see Eq.(\ref{eq-twice})).

-We have carried out a small-scale simulation result to compare the pseudo-variance estimation of the quadratic regression coefficient, and the actual fitting of the type-token relation from the random ball drawing model (Eq.(\ref{eq-w-replace2})).
-The number of dictionary words is assumed to be $K=50$.
+We have carried out a small-scale simulation result to compare the pseudo-variance estimation of the quadratic regression coefficient, and the actual fitting of the token-type relation from the random ball drawing model (Eq.(\ref{eq-w-replace2})).
+The vocabulary size is assumed to be $V_{tot}=50$.
 The choice of upper limit of $T$ in Eq.(\ref{eq-2nd-der}) is to ensure that we do not encounter numeric instability.
 We chose two values, $T=50$ and $T=80$.
-The choice for regression fitting, we choose the maximum window size $T$ so that the $y$-axis does not reach the saturation level of $K=50$.
+The choice for regression fitting, we choose the maximum window size $T$ so that the $y$-axis does not reach the saturation level of $V_{tot}=50$.
 We chose the maximum window size to be $T=400$.

 Table \ref{table3} shows that when the Zipf's law's exponent $a$ increases from 1.01 to 1.2, the second moment $M_2$ increases, whereas the absolute value of the second derivatives (curvature) of the log-log plot, according to the pseudo-variance calculation from Eq.(\ref{eq-2nd-der}), decrease.
-The decrease is confirmed by the fitting of the type-token plot from the random ball drawing without replacement model.
+The decrease is confirmed by the fitting of the token-type plot from the random ball drawing without replacement model.
 The pseudo-variance estimations of the curvature is slightly smaller than the actually observed, because we limit the upper limit of the summation in Eq.(\ref{eq-beta}) and Eq.(\ref{eq-pi}) to be small to avoid numeric instability.
-But these can be a proof-of-concept that curvature in log-log type-token plot can be reliably estimated.
+But these can be a proof-of-concept that curvature in log-log token-type plot can be reliably estimated.